Cape Town Hiking Guide

 I am a fully qualified and registered hiking guide.
 It wasn’t my first job, though.
 I worked as an actor for ten years, having studied drama at the University of Cape Town.
 When my wife and I planned to take a year off acting to travel, it turned into seven.

-Since coming back to South Africa in 2005 I have published a novel, taught more, as well as kept guiding on my old favorite, Table Mountain, and other hiking trails around the Cape, which I'd first explored as a boy scout.
+Since back in South Africa in 2005 I have published a novel, taught more, as well as kept guiding on my old favorite, Table Mountain, first explored as a boy scout, and other hiking trails around the Cape.

 Those days prepared me for places like the Cederberg, Fish River Canyon, Jebel Mara, and the Himalayas - including pilgrimage to Chomolungma base camp via Rombuk; for several years I regularly hiked the the Annapurna.